• Skip to main content

 Helpful tips

 • Allowing salad to marinate - If you have time, let the salad sit in the fridge for 15-30 minutes before serving.
-This will yield a more flavorful salad.
+This allows the cucumber slices to absorb the dressing, yielding a more flavorful salad.

 Nutrition